Guide to Garden of the Gods, Colorado

 Planning a trip to Garden of the Gods?
 Here’s our guide to Garden of the Gods, including hikes to go on and things to see.

 Garden of the Gods is just one beautiful view and amazing rock formation after another!
-It’s about an hour away from Escape Campervan’s Denver rental depot.
+It’s about an hour away from Escape Campervan’s rental location in Denver.
 We were thrilled to have time to just soak in the sites and also let our littles out of the hiking packs for some hiking of their own.
 The visitor center has a very clear map and they do a great job of keeping everything up so spiffy!
 We were sad to not be able to spend more hours hiking around even more, but we were trying to make it into Rocky Mountain National Park before a snow storm.

 Where did Garden of the Gods get its name?